The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 Breathing and grounding can help immensely with overcoming panic attacks as you are pulled less and less into the eye of the storm.

-Accept What You Are Feeling & Face the Fear/Discomfort
+Accept What You Are Feeling and Face the Fear & Discomfort

-Whenever we resist or fight our feelings of panic (or anything for that matter) we inevitably make the situation worse and the feelings more intense.
+Whenever you resist or fight your feelings of panic (or anything for that matter), you inevitably make the situation worse and the feelings more intense.

-This means we must accept our experience and face the fear and discomfort.
+This means you must accept your experience and face the fear and discomfort.

-This also means not numbing ourselves to it through the use of “crutches” such as alcohol, drugs, certain medications (such as Xanax) or anything else that may reduce the feelings of fear and/or discomfort.
+This also means not numbing through the use of "crutches" such as alcohol, drugs, certain medications (such as Xanax), or anything else that may reduce the feelings of fear and/or discomfort.

-If you have a strong aversion or fear of any kind to discomfort you will constantly find yourself running from situations that make you feel uncomfortable in any way.
+If you have a strong aversion or fear of discomfort, you will probably find yourself running from situations that make you feel uncomfortable.

 We all seek safety.